akamai-consulting/akamai-starterkit/docs/getting-started.md

 1. Click on the blue button in the lower left corner and a context menu will pop up in the top center of the screen select "Reopen In Container"
 # Getting Started Linux
 Note: these instructions are experimental and untested.
 If you follow them and have learnings please submit your findings as a Pull Request!
+1. Make sure your git ssh-keys are set up.
+See[here] (https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials)
+1. Verify that your SSH Key is successfully loaded by the SSH agent `ssh-add -l` if not repeat the last step.
+Its critical to make sure this is setup if you want to be able to interact with Git-remotes from inside dev-container.
 1. Follow instructions to install: [Podman](https://podman.io/docs/installation#installing-on-linux)
 1. Follow instructions to install: [VSCode](https://code.visualstudio.com/docs/setup/linux)
 1. Open the VSCode project folder in a terminal window using the command `code .`